janpiotrlakomy/awww-exercises/docs/index.md

 title: Home
 ---

- This page contains exercises done by me during Web Applications classes.
+ This site contains exercises done by me during Web Applications classes.

+ It was made using [dark-poole](https://github.com/andrewhwanpark/dark-poole)